Tag Archives: reminiscing

 This is for you Grandson, Ryan.

 Mimi can hardly believe how much of a young man you have grown to be.
-We are all so very proud of all your accomplishments, and look forward with great anticipation to what is yet to come.
+We are all so very proud of all your accomplishments and look forward with great anticipation to what is yet to come.

 Where has the time gone?
-I shall never forget when you were around six years of age, and attended a holiday outing with me and Papa.
+I shall never forget when you were around six years of age and attended a holiday outing with me and Papa.
 I invited you to go for a spin on the dance floor.
 You were a bit shy then and did not want to.
 I smiled at your sweet face and simply said that as I become older, I may not be able to move around as much and we will never have that dance … You delighted Mimi’s heart by not hesitating and pulled me to the dance floor!
 While others looked on, taking photos of us slow dancing that night, I beamed with pride.

-Play it forward 10 years to the present – you are quite the matured teenager, way too cool, so much so that you amaze me with your whit.
+Play it forward 10 years to the present – you are quite the mature teenager, way too cool, so much so that you amaze me with your whit.
 Matter of fact, it was just recently that you were standing by listening to your mom, auntie and I chit-chatting the way we normally do.
 As you observed how animated we are (after all we are Latina women), you exclaimed how the three of us are so “extra” when we talk.
 We laughed at that remark.
 We realized that maybe we are … but you know what?
 I have an extra remarkable grandson whom I love with all my heart!

 May you continue in your journey to being more remarkable than today.

-Happy Birthday Ryan.
+Happy Birthday, Ryan.

-Dear Lord, on this day that we celebrate Ryan’s birth, I pray for blessings and joy over him.
+Dear Lord, on this day, that we celebrate Ryan’s birth, I pray for blessings and joy over him.

 You knew everything about him before his birth and You have a plan of prosperity and hope for his life!